Hit and Run Driving Crimes in Phoenix

 - Suspension or Revocation of your Driver’s License

 Being charged with a hit and run car accident can be very frightening, lead to higher insurance premiums, damage your driving record, and your personal and professional lives.
-If you find yourself charged with a hit and run in Arizona, you should immediately seek out a competent, aggressive defense attorney to fight for your rights, and work to avoid these consequences.
+If you find yourself charged with a hit and run in Phoenix, you should immediately seek out a competent, aggressive defense attorney to fight for your rights, and work to avoid these consequences.

 According to Arizona Revised Statute A.R.S.
 28-663, titled Duty to Give Information and Assistance, you are legally obligated to perform the following actions if you are involved in a car accident: